phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 ax.imshow(conc_matrix.T, cmap=cmap_color, interpolation='nearest', extent = [-1000, 3000, -1000, 3000], origin = 'lower')
 ~~~

-We add the trajectories point by point.
-To visualize older vs. newer time points, we set the color as a function of `t` so that newer points have ligher colors.
+Next, we plot each cell's trajectory over each of its tumbling points.
+To visualize older vs. newer time points, we set the color as a function of `t` so that newer points have lighter colors.

 ~~~ python
 #Plot simulation results